Charles Drew (surgeon)

-Charles Edwin Drew (15 December 1916 – 31 May 1987) was a cardiothoracic surgeon best known for assisting Sir Clement Price Thomas in King George VI's pneumonectomy in 1951.
+Charles Edwin Drew (15 December 1916 – 31 May 1987) was a British cardiothoracic surgeon best known for assisting Sir Clement Price Thomas in King George VI's pneumonectomy in 1951.

 He went on to conduct pioneering research on profound hypothermia in cardiac surgery and what came to be known as the 'Drew technique'.

 Drew died from throat cancer at the age of 70 in 1987, leaving his wife Doreen and two children.

 Early life

 Born in Lambeth, 15 December 1916, as the eldest son of Edwin Frank Drew, an accountant, and Eunice (née Lloyd-Davies), Drew started his education in Stockwell.
 He then went on to Westminster City School, where, in 1938, he won the Bulkeley prize.

 During World War II, he became surgeon lieutenant RNVR in 1942, one year after he had graduated.
 A porthole provided an escape route when his ship was sunk in the Mediterranean and he was able to continue his duties thereafter.
 By the end of the war, Drew had been promoted to surgeon-commander.